-STORAGE AND HANDLING PRACTICES -- NON-BULK CONTAINERS: All employees who handle these products should be trained to handle them safely.
+WORK AND HYGIENE PRACTICES: As with all chemicals, avoid getting this product ON YOU or IN YOU.
+Wash thoroughly after handling this product.
+Do not eat, drink, smoke, or apply cosmetics while handling this product.
+Avoid breathing vapors or mists generated by this product when in dilute form.
+Remove contaminated clothing immediately.
+STORAGE AND HANDLING PRACTICES -- NON-BULK CONTAINERS: All employees who handle this product should be trained to handle it safely.
 Open containers and drums slowly, on a stable surface.
 Open drum bunks carefully, to relieve any pressure build-up, which may have developed during storage.
-All containers of these products must be properly labeled.
+All containers of this product must be properly labeled.
 Empty containers may contain residual amounts of product; therefore, empty containers should be handled with care.
 Store containers in a cool, dry location, away from direct sunlight, sources of intense heat, or where freezing is possible.
 Store away from incompatible materials (see Section 10, Stability and Reactivity).
 Material should be stored in secondary containers or in a diked area, as appropriate.
 Keep container tightly closed when not in use.
 Inspect all incoming containers before storage to ensure that containers are properly labeled and are not damaged.

-STORAGE AND HANDLING PRACTICES -- BULK CONTAINERS: Bulk containers (e.g., 250 gallon "mini-bulk" tanks) holding these products should be loaded and unloaded in strict accordance with container manufacturer's recommendation and all established on-site safety procedures.
+STORAGE AND HANDLING PRACTICES -- BULK CONTAINERS: Bulk containers (e.g., 250 gallon "mini-bulk" tanks) holding this product should be loaded and unloaded in strict accordance with container manufacturer's recommendation and all established on-site safety procedures.
 Appropriate personal protective equipment must be used (see Section 8, Personal Protection).
 All transfer and dilution equipment must be inspected prior to each use.
 Transfer and dilution operations must be attended at all times.
 Hoses must be verified to be clean and free of incompatible chemicals prior to connection to the tank.
 Valves and hoses must be verified to be in the correct positions prior to starting transfer and dilution operations.